Skip to main content

 Preventive Measures

-Our firm offers strategic advice and submissions aimed at preventing the issuance of a Red Notice or mitigating its effects.
+Our firm offers strategic advice to prevent Red Notice issuance and mitigate its impact.
 We assess risks and take proactive steps, leveraging our in-depth understanding of INTERPOL’s criteria and processes.

 04